Engineering Carbon Credits Towards A Responsible FinTech Era: The Practices, Implications, and Future: For Engineering: Factors Influencing Carbon Credit Prices

 Financial factors such as exchange rates and interest rates also have complex effects on carbon credit prices.
 Exchange rate fluctuations generally have a negative impact on carbon prices in the short and medium term.
 For example, when the Renminbi depreciates, carbon prices may rise in the short term but decline in the long term.
 Rising interest rates typically suppress market liquidity, reducing demand for carbon credits and leading to lower prices.
-However, in the medium to long term, rising interest rates may increase production costs, reducing demand for carbon emissions and thereby pushing up carbon prices \cite{n9,n11,n14}.
+However, in the medium to long term, rising interest rates may increase the cost of capital for green projects, delaying emission reductions and thereby sustaining the demand for carbon credits, which pushes up carbon prices. \cite{n9,n11,n14}.
 These conclusions have also been validated in several studies.
 For example, \cite{n9} justifies the negative relationship between interbank lending rates and carbon prices using the Bai-Perron Structural Break Test and Newey-West Regression Model.
+Similarly, the complex influence of interest rates reflects the transition from short-term \textit{liquidity channels} to long-term \textit{investment barriers}.
+In the short term, higher interest rates typically tighten market liquidity and increase the opportunity cost of holding carbon assets, which incentivizes sell-offs and drives prices down.
+Conversely, in the medium to long term, elevated interest rates significantly increase the cost of capital for renewable energy and carbon-mitigation projects, which are characteristically capital-intensive.
+By creating a financial barrier to the green transition, high interest rates can delay the implementation of emission-reduction technologies, leading to a persistent reliance on traditional high-emission processes and a sustained demand for carbon credits in the long run.

 Market sentiment and significant events, such as the COVID-19 pandemic, have profound effects on carbon credit price volatility.
 During the pandemic, global economic uncertainty and supply chain disruptions led to a sharp decline in carbon prices.
 However, the implementation of the European Union's 750 billion euro green recovery plan helped stabilize the carbon market, leading to a rebound in carbon prices.
 Additionally, fluctuations in market sentiment may exhibit nonlinear relationships, adding complexity to price predictions.
 In such cases, nonlinear models like random forests have demonstrated superior accuracy in predicting price changes \cite{n6,n9,n11,n12,n1}.